-Reconciliation of AFFO(1) to Net Income (in thousands, except per share data)
+Reconciliation of FFO(1) Available to Common Shareholders and Adjusted FFO Available to Common Shareholders to Net Income

-Twelve Months Ended December 31,
+(in thousands, except per share data)

-• 2018 2017 Net income Depreciation & amortization Pro rata adjustments from joint ventures \$ 264,670 120,876 (130,524) \$ 176,100 111,959 71 Funds from operations (FFO) Non-cash lease expense Pension settlement charge Impairment charges Pro rata adjustments from joint ventures Loss on other assets Write-off of deferred financing costs Amortization of deferred financing costs Transaction costs on completed acquisitions Deferred tax (benefit) expense \$ 255,022 5,291 1,559 23,783 (2,702) 80 1,956 5,632 993 10,190 \$ 288,130 5,180 1,734 35,418 307 1,097 925 5,350 (52,637) Adjusted funds from operations (AFFO) \$ 301,804 \$ 285,504 Capital expenditures(2) (68,792) (60,672) AFFO less maintenance capital expenditures \$ 233,012 \$ 224,832 Basic net income per share Diluted net income per share \$ 5.16 \$ 5.14 \$ 3.44 \$ 3.43 FFO per basic share Adjusted FFO per basic share \$ 4.97 \$ 5.88 \$ 5.63 \$ 5.58 FFO per diluted share Adjusted FFO per diluted share \$ 4.95 \$ 5.86 \$ 5.61 \$ 5.56
+Twelve Months Ended December 31, 2019 2018 Net income Noncontrolling interest \$ 128,294 17,500 \$ 264,670 Net income available to common shareholders Depreciation & amortization Adjustments for noncontrolling interest Pro rata adjustments from joint ventures \$ 145,794 213,690 (34,538) \$ 264,670 120,876 - (130,524) FFO available to common shareholders Right-of-use asset amortization Non-cash lease expense Pension settlement charge Impairment charges Pro rata adjustments from joint ventures (Gain) loss on other assets Write-off of deferred financing costs Amortization of deferred financing costs Amortization of debt premiums Loss on extinguishment of debt Adjustments for noncontrolling interest Transaction costs on completed acquisitions Deferred tax expense \$ 324,946 157 4,910 1,904 - (4) 3,079 7,662 (66) 494 (1,282) 417 14,414 \$ 255,022 - 5,291 1,559 23,783 (2,702) 80 1,956 5,632 - 993 10,190 Adjusted FFO available to common shareholders \$ 356,631 \$ 301,804 Capital expenditures (2) (73,909) (68,792) Adjusted FFO available to common shareholders (ex. maintenan capital) се \$ 282,722 \$ 233,012 Basic net income per share Fully diluted net income per share FFO available to common stockholders per basic share Adjusted FFO available to common stockholders per basic share FFO available to common stockholders per diluted share Adjusted FFO available to common stockholders per diluted share \$ 2.82 \$ 2.81 \$ 6.30 \$ 6.91 \$ 6.25 \$ 6.86 - \$ 5.16 \$ 5.14 \$ 4.97 \$ 5.88 \$ 4.95 \$ 5.86

-We calculate FFO, which definition was clarified by NAREIT in its December 2018 white paper as net income (calculated in accordance with GAAP) excluding depreciation and amortization (excluding amortization of deferred financing costs and debt discounts), gains and losses from the sale of certain real estate assets, gains and losses from a change in control, impairment write-downs of certain real estate assets and investments in entities when the impairment is directly attributable to decreases in the value of depreciated real estate held by the entity, income (loss) from consolidated joint ventures attributable to noncontrolling interest, and pro rata adjustments for unconsolidated joint ventures.
-The clarifications did not change our calculation of FFO and Adjusted FFO for any historical period.
-To calculate Adjusted FFO, we then exclude, to the extent the following adjustments occurred during the periods presented, impairment charges that do not meet the NAREIT definition above; write-offs of deferred financing costs, non-cash ground lease expense, amortization of debt discounts and amortization of deferred financing costs, pension settlement charges, additional pro rata adjustments from joint ventures, (gains) losses on other assets, transaction costs on completed acquisitions, deferred income tax expense (benefit), and (gains) losses on extinguishment of debt and warrant settlements.
-We believe that the presentation of Adjusted FFO provides useful information to investors regarding the performance of our ongoing operations because it is a measure of our operations without regard to specified non-cash items such as real estate depreciation and amortization, gain or loss on sale of assets and certain other items which we believe are not indicative of the performance of our underlying hotel properties.
-We believe that these items are more representative of our asset base than our ongoing operations.
-We also use Adjusted FFO as a measure in determining our results after taking into account the impact of our ca
+We calculate FFO, which definition is clarified by NAREIT in its December 2018 white paper as net income (calculated in accordance with GAAP) excluding depreciation and amortization (excluding amortization of deferred financing costs and debt discounts), gains and losses from the sale of certain real estate assets, gains and losses from a change in control, impairment write-downs of certain real estate assets and investments in entities when the impairment is directly attributable to decreases in the value of depreciated real estate held by the entity, income (loss) from consolidated joint ventures attributable to noncontrolling interest, and pro rata adjustments for unconsolidated joint ventures.
+The clarifications did not change our calculation of FFO available to common stockholders and Adjusted FFO available to common stockholders for any historical period.
+To calculate Adjusted FFO available to common stockholders, we then exclude, to the extent the following adjustments occurred during the periods presented, impairment charges that do not meet the NAREIT definition above, write-offs of deferred financing costs, non-cash ground lease expense, right-of-use asset amortization, amortization of debt discounts or premiums and amortization of deferred financing costs, pension settlement charges, additional pro rata adjustments from joint ventures, (gains) losses on other assets, transaction costs on acquisitions, deferred income tax expense (benefit), and (gains) losses on extinguishment of debt.
+FFO available to common stockholders and Adjusted FFO available to common stockholders exclude the ownership portion of Gaylord Rockies joint venture not controlled or owned by the company.
+We believe that the presentation of AFFO available to common stockholders and Adjusted FFO available to common stockholders provides useful information to investors regarding the performance of our ongoing operations because it is a measure of our operations without regard to specified non-cash items such as real estate depreciation